The High Cost of Active Kids

-This past basketball season my estimate is that the total cost of one of my daughters playing for a competitive team with travel, registration and team fees cost about $1500 or so (that may be a little high), of which the Government is kind enough to give me a $500 tax credit (which I appreciate a great deal).
-This amount is actually quite cheap for a single child in a competitive sport.
+For the 2008 basketball season my estimate was that the total cost of one of my daughters playing for a competitive team with travel, registration and team fees cost was about $1500 or so (that may be a little high).

 Friends that have children that play competitive hockey are outlaying upwards of $5-10,000 a year in total costs, and higher in some situations.
 Figure Skating is a surprisingly very expensive sport for kids (costume costs, competition costs and coaching costs are enormous), as well.
 Other sports like Soccer, Football, Baseball and Volleyball I am sure cannot be that cheap either (I don’t have exact figures for those sports so I won’t comment, if anyone has any, please feel free to add them to the comments here).